-Although hostas do well in some shade, they don't thrive in full shade.
-However, they do especially well in locations with morning sunlight and afternoon shade.
+Although hostas do well in some shade, they also like a little sun.
+Most types do especially well in locations with morning sunlight and afternoon shade.
 In full afternoon sunlight, hostas can find themselves with leaf burn during summer.

 Hostas thrive in loamy, slightly acidic, well-draining soil.
-Add 6 inches of compost or organic matter to 12 inches of soil.
+Incorporate 6 inches of compost or organic matter to 12 inches of soil.
 The optimal pH level for hostas is 6.5 to 7.5.
-Dig a 12-inch-deep planting hole for each hosta plant.
-Make each hole's width 1 1/2 times the anticipated size of the plant's root ball at maturity, as indicated on the plant's label.
+Make each to dig each hole's width twice the size of the plant's root ball at maturity, as indicated on the plant's label.

 Tap around all sides of the container holding a hosta to loosen the soil and roots before removing the plant.
 Use fingers to loosen tangled root balls if necessary, and shake any loose soil from the roots.
 Do not add the loose soil to the planting hole.
 Plant your hosta in the hole at the same soil depth at which the plant grew in its container.
 Typically, the first set of leaves above the roots should be at ground level.